listar2000/listar2000.github.io/misc.md

 title: Misc
 weight: 2
 ---
-## Teaching

-In Winter 2020 I am teaching Introduction to Program Evaluation (PBPL 26433) and Multilevel Regression Modeling for Public Policy (PPHA 41420).
-I previously taught Introduction to Program Evaluation in Spring 2019 and [Introduction to Programming for Public Policy](https://harris-ippp.github.io/) in Spring 2018.

 ## Writing
 [*Why It's So Hard To Find Out Where the Candidates Stand*](http://washingtonmonthly.com/2016/11/04/why-its-so-hard-to-find-out-where-the-candidates-stand/)<br/> This article about the history and future of election information was published in the Washington Monthly.